-If you are experiencing pain or Dr. Zadeh notices irregularities in the motion and feeling of your jaw, he will likely feel and listen to your jaw when you open and close your mouth, observe your range of motion, and look for sensitive areas to identify the cause and location of any discomfort.
+If you are experiencing pain, or if Dr. Zadeh notices irregularities in the motion and feeling of your jaw, he will likely test you for telltale signs of TMJ.
 If Dr. Zadeh suspects there is an issue after your initial assessment, he will then take images of your jaw and skull with X-Rays and his ConeBeam CT Scan Machine.
 This will help isolate the problem area and inform your treatment.

 Is There Anything I Can Do To Ease My Symptoms or Prevent Them?